Body Mass Index

 When researchers at Purdue University conducted the first human study to explain this evidence, they gave participants peanuts as a substitution for other calories in the diet or added them to the diet as additional calories.
 The researchers discovered that people naturally decreased what they ate at other times of the day when eating peanuts.
 This may be why there is little or no change in body weight with peanut consumption.

-The fact that eating peanuts reduces hunger may contribute to this occurrence.
+The fact that eating peanuts reduces hunger may contribute to a lower Body Mass Index.
 In addition to containing protein and fiber that promote fullness, peanuts have a low glycemic index.
 This means that your blood sugar may not shoot up and dip down, which can cause an increased appetite.

 Research also suggests peanuts may not be fully digested by the body, so some of the peanut may pass through your system without being absorbed.